-- if your child is sick, do not send them to TCC - do not visit TCC if you or another family member is unwell

-- sanitise your hands at regular intervals throughout the day and when entering TCC - avoid physical contact with other people who may be sick- such as older people and people with existing health conditions - clean and disinfect high touch surfaces regularly (door handles, car seats, mobile phone, toys, dummies) - promote strictest hygiene measures when preparing food at home and at TCC. - where possible, outdoor play will be promoted within TCC to provide children with additional personal space - large groups will be monitored to provide flexible learning to ensure groups are smaller in both the indoor and outdoor environment - ventilation within TCC will be increased - contact parents of children who have chronic medical conditions or immunosuppression as they may be at an increased risk of disease and require additional support/care - TCC will cancel all group outings to public places (excursions to local shops, schools, libraries, aged care facilities) - TCC will cancel large group celebrations (Easter, Grandparent's Day, special day celebrations) if advised by the Health Department or we deem this as best practice.
+- if your child is sick, do not send them to TCC - ensure all parents and carers wear a face mask. - Ensure that parents keep at least 1.5 metrers distance from others wherever possible. - Restrict the numbers of family members visiting the service. - do not visit TCC if you or another family member is unwell - sanitise your hands at regular intervals throughout the day and when entering TCC - avoid physical contact with other people who may be sick- such as older people and people with existing health conditions - clean and disinfect high touch surfaces regularly (door handles, car seats, mobile phone, toys, dummies) - promote strictest hygiene measures when preparing food at home and at TCC. - where possible, outdoor play will be promoted within TCC to provide children with additional personal space - large groups will be monitored to provide flexible learning to ensure groups are smaller in both the indoor and outdoor environment - ventilation within TCC will be increased - contact parents of children who have chronic medical conditions or immunosuppression as they may be at an increased risk of disease and require additional support/care - TCC will cancel all group outings to public places (excursions to local shops, schools, libraries, aged care facilities) if advised by the Health Department. - TCC will cancel large group celebrations (Easter, Grandparent's Day, special day celebrations) if advised by the Health Department or we deem this as best practice.